 What classes of e-bikes are legal in Georgia?

-All three categories of electric bicycles are legal in the state of Georgia.
+All three categories of electric-assist bicycles are legal in the state of Georgia.
 Class 1 and Class 2 bicycles can be ridden on most paths and trails, while Class 3 bikes have more restrictions.

 Do I need a license or registration to ride an e-bike in Georgia?